chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ![facebook_callback_url](./images/facebook/facebook_callback_url.png)

-5. Head over to chatwoot and create a Messenger inbox.
+5. Head over to Chatwoot and create a Messenger inbox.
 Choose a page for which your Facebook developer account has admin access to.
 Please refer to this [guide](../../../../product/channels/facebook) for more details on creating a Messenger inbox in Chatwoot.

 <!-- [guide](user-guide/features/pre-chat-form.md). -->
 ### Testing the Facebook channel

-Until the application is approved for production, Facebook wouldn't send the new messages on your page to chatwoot.
+Until the application is approved for production, Facebook wouldn't send the new messages on your page to Chatwoot.

 To test the changes until the app is approved for production.
 Follow the steps